saar712/my-codex-project1/README.md

 python3 mouse_tracker.py
 ```

-Move the mouse around and watch the scatter plot update.
+Move the mouse anywhere on your screen and watch the 3D line update with the cursor position over time.